- Search Graduate Jobs

 When should I apply?

-If you’ve decided a graduate program is your ideal pathway into the workforce, you should be starting the application process in your final year of study.
+If you’ve decided a graduate program is your ideal pathway into the workforce, you should be starting the application process in your final year of study, with peak graduate recruitment season in March each year.
 If you’ve already identified particular organisations to target for graduate programs, you’ll need to do the research and find out when they open for applications.
 For instance, government departments will advertise their programs between February and June each year, so you’ll need to be on the ball early in your last year.
 Our employers page is a great place to start if you want to plan an application timeline for the whole year.

 Bearing in mind you’ll generally be applying for graduate programs before you have received your final marks, you can rest easy – employers understand this and will take into account your weighted average mark.
 Of course, this does highlight the importance of working hard through all years of your study and not banking on a big final year to lift your grades.

 If you’ve decided a graduate program is the right way for you to start your career, it’s time to start researching.
 Check out individual employer information on our employers page.
 This is a great resource to see program details, testimonials from grads, and specific advice on how to apply.
+Sign up here for regular updates.
 Even better, if you’re ready to start applying today, head on over to our graduate jobs page to check for current vacancies!